-Should you wager on everything that shows on the table?
-It would be expected over the long term that every single angle showing on the table, qualifying or not, would provide a LONG-TERM positive ROI.
-However, to achieve that ROI it is usually provided that you wager on every angle…something which most bettors are incapable of doing due to time, ability to visit this page, and bankroll.
-So, casual bettors would be better suited to concentrate more on the higher readings as opposed to wagering on all TSP Live Radar readings.
-For example, over shorter sample sizes the higher angles achieving 70+ would be expected to provide a positive ROI with less variance than wagering on every angle that hits the TSP Live Radar.
-Regardless, everything in gambling should be viewed long term versus short term.
+Should you wager on everything that shows on the TSP Live Radar table?
+It would be expected over the long term that every single angle showing on the table would provide a LONG-TERM positive ROI.
+Casual bettors would be better suited to concentrate on the higher readings as opposed to wagering on all TSP Live Radar readings.
+For example, over shorter sample sizes, the higher angles achieving 74+ would be expected to provide a positive ROI with less variance than wagering on every angle that hits the TSP Live Radar.
+Regardless, everything in gambling should be viewed as long term versus short term.
 Short term wagering is subject to extreme variance (great weeks, bad weeks).
 It is the long term which smooths variance and provides a positive overall ROI.
-A perfect example are the TSP Live robots…they have great weeks and absolutely awful weeks, but since April 2020 they are up over 100 units of profit!

-Angles will post to the TSP Live Radar when they achieve a minimum 65 reading.
-Angles will remain on the TSP Live Radar even if they dip below 65, just as a means of allowing you to stay up to date on previously posted angles.
-However, a reading of 65 is considered the minimum to qualify as material sharp action.
-A reading of 50 to 64 illustrates mild sharp buying.
-A reading below 50 illustrates that sharp buying has moved to the OPPOSITE side of the angle posted.
+Angles will post to the TSP Live Radar when they achieve a minimum 60 reading.
+Angles will remain on the TSP Live Radar even if they dip below 60.
+A drop below 60 just as a means of allowing you to stay up to date on previously posted angles.
+A reading below 60 illustrates that sharp buying has declined at the current price.